 It feels good to be back in Los Angeles, the city of angels, devils and Hank Moody.
 Even though I started the morning by dipping my pale toes in the Pacific at Malibu, near the house where the opening scene of Californication was shot in 2007, I’m not doing Venice this time around.
 That wretched hive of scum and villainy will have to stand back for a more classic approach.

-After having a burger from Jack in the box at Malibu Pier, we drove through Beverly Hills and along Sunset Boulevard before parking right on Hollywood Boulevard.
-My dusty shoes once again stepped on the Walk of Fame, where thousands of cinema celebrities (and other strange people) have been immortalized in the pavement stars.
+After having a burger from Jack in the Box at Malibu Pier, we drove along Sunset Boulevard and decided to park right on Hollywood Boulevard.
+My dusty shoes once again stepped on the Walk of Fame, where thousands of cinema celebrities (and other strange people, such as the abomination Trump) have been immortalized in the pavement stars.

-At a distance I saw the usual commotion at Grauman’s Chinese Theatre, where there was a large crowd photographing like crazy, so I guess yet another celebrity was placing his or her hands in the concrete.
-We went the other way up to Capitol Records instead.
+At a distance I saw the usual commotion at Grauman’s Chinese Theatre, where there was a large crowd photographing like crazy, so I guess yet another celebrity was placing their dirty paws in the concrete.
+We wisely went the other way up to Capitol Records instead.

 Later in the evening we drove up to Griffith Park and visited the Griffith Observatory.
 This is really classic ground for many film productions.
 Being a prominent location in Rebel Without a Cause from 1955, James Dean even got a bust here on the western edge.
 It’s placed near the location where Arnold himself attacked the punks in the first Terminator movie 1984, with the Hollywood sign in the background.

 Even though Hollywood feels like more of a tourist trap these days, one cannot deny the historic importance of the area.
-As I admire the sunset over the sprawling urban area of Los Angeles from the Griffith balcony, it’s easy to relate to the old song lyric by Red Hot Chili Peppers, “Space may be the final frontier but it’s made in a Hollywood basement.”
+As I admire the sunset over the sprawling urban area of Los Angeles from the Griffith balcony, it’s easy to relate to the old song lyric by Red Hot Chili Peppers:

 Comments